LiviuCocianu/paper-soccer/README.md

 4. Configure all the environment variables for client and server:
     1. Rename both `.env.example` files to `.env`
     2. Fill in the variables with your credentials
+5. Navigate to server directory and run the database schema setup: `npx prisma db push`

 ## Usage
 Run `npm run dev` for both the client and the server